September 23, 2024

 Good intentions

-As a national actor for performing arts in the Cultural Rucksack, Scenekunstbruket looks forward to discussing and providing input to find the best possible solutions and structures for everyone who wants to further develop the world's best school bag.
+As a national actor for performing arts in the Cultural Rucksack, Scenekunstbruket looks forward to discussing and providing input in order to find the best possible solutions and structures for everyone who wants to further develop the world's best school bag.
 Together, we will take this even further to create continued interest and enthusiasm for the arts, and provide our young audience with good art experiences also in the future.